 - Developing and implementing an improvement plan

 IS 130: Exercise Evaluation and Improvement Planning Course Overview: introduces the basics of emergency management exercise evaluation and improvement planning.
 It also builds a foundation for exercise evaluation concepts as identified in the Homeland Security Exercise and Evaluation Program (HSEEP).
 Webinar K0146 – Homeland Security Exercise Evaluation Program (HSEEP): Basic Course Course Description: The K0146 HSEEP: Basic course provides a comprehensive overview of exercise design along with practical skill development.
 Using the same terminology and processes, this course will provide activities that will give participants an opportunity to interact with many of the templates and other materials that are provided by the National Exercise Division to ensure exercises are conducted in a consistent manner.
+On a limited schedule ADEM may offer the L0146 course.
+This is a classroom version and is offered as need arises.
 EMI Classroom training Master Exercise Practitioner (MEP) Program: Course description: The MEP mission is to improve the capabilities of Emergency Management exercise personnel in exercise program management and in every phase of the overall exercise process.
 For more information visit the MEP Program website at: http://training.fema.gov/MEPP/

 AAR-IP LEMC Workbook 2016